astronomer/airflow-guides/guides/soda-data-quality.md

     )
 ```

+Because Soda Core runs through the BashOperator, you can run your checks in any part of your DAG and trigger tasks with your results like you would with other Airflow operators.

 The logs from the Soda Core checks can be found in the Airflow task logs.
-The logs will list all checks that ran along with their result.
+The logs list all checks that ran and their results.

-Below an example of the logs in the case of 3 checks passing:
+The following is an example of how your logs might look if all 3 checks pass:

 ```text
 [2022-08-04, 13:07:22 UTC] {subprocess.py:92} INFO - Scan summary: